jameshfisher/jameshfisher.com/_posts/2016-11-29-c-counting-objects.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Use `uintptr_t` to count objects in C, as it can represent the largest possible pointer value.
 ---

 You often need to count objects in memory: for example, if you have a linked list, and you want to keep or calculate the length.
 What datatype should you use for this?